Akai-stack/calculator_Arturas_Kairaitis/README.md

 #  Calculator Package

-#### Package helps to perform generic arithmetical operations as well resets memomry and has operation to take (n)root.
+#### Package helps to perform generic arithmetical operations as well resets memory and has operation to take (n)root.

 ***